nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Add a table of contents

-We can easily add a table of contents to our blog post.
-You will see that for now our `toc` is empty.
+The generated `toc` variable allows us to add a table of contents to our blog post.
 Let's add some headings to our blog post.

 ```markdown
 ## This is a heading